Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

-We start by applying the formalism presented in Sec.~\ref{sec: General method} to generate a one-dimensional RTP-like active particle motion.
-The RTP in one-dimension has been studied extensively~\cite{PhysRevE.100.052147,Malakar_2018,Singh_2019,Singh_2020,Angelani2014,Angelani_2017}.
-We here generate RTP-like motion in one dimension using the Lorenz strange attractor.
-We coarse-grain the system in Eq.~(\ref{Lorenz_droplet}) by only considering the sign of $X$ for the first equation, giving
+We start by applying the formalism presented in Sec.~\ref{sec: General formalism}, to explore a one-dimensional attractor-driven particle, which has its internal state-space attractor generated from the Lorenz system.
+See Appendix~\ref{app: numerical implement} for details regarding the numerical implementation.
+We coarse-grain \cite{Huang_1987,SethnaBook} the system in Eq.~(\ref{Lorenz_droplet}) by only considering the sign of $X$ for the first equation, giving

-Here, $\sigma_d(X)=\text{sgn}(X)$ and $u$ is a constant denoting the self-propulsion speed of the active particle.
-This gives rise to one-dimensional RTP-like dynamics where the particle runs to the left or the right with a constant speed $u$ and switches direction when the sign of the variable $X$ flips, i.e.~when a trajectory on the Lorenz strange attractor switches basin of attraction (see Fig.~\ref{Fig: 1D RTP Lorenz}(a)).
+Here, $\sigma_d(X)=\text{sgn}(X)$ models a fixed cutting plane $P$ located at $X=0$, as described in Sec.~\ref{sec:SingleParticleDynamics}.
+This gives rise to one-dimensional dynamics where the particle runs to the left or the right with a constant speed $u$ and switches direction when the sign of the variable $X$ flips, i.e.~when a trajectory on the Lorenz strange attractor switches basin of attraction (see Fig.~\ref{Fig: 1D RTP Lorenz}(a)).
+We see that this motion is reminiscent of an RTP in one-dimension, which has been studied extensively~\cite{PhysRevE.100.052147,Malakar_2018,Singh_2019,Singh_2020,Angelani2014,Angelani_2017}.

 Figures~\ref{Fig: 1D RTP Lorenz}(b)-(c) show a typical space-time trajectory and the corresponding probability distribution of run durations for this Lorenz-attractor-driven particle.
+The distribution of run durations is inherent to the internal strange attractor and here results in a distribution with spikes at discrete time intervals, having an exponential decay envelope (see Fig.~\ref{Fig: 1D RTP Lorenz}(c)).
+These spikes emerge because once the particle switches from one basin of the attractor to another, it performs a discrete number of orbits in that basin, before switching basins again.
+The characteristic elements of the underlying chaotic flip-flop motion between the two wings of the Lorenz attractor are imprinted on this probability distribution of run durations.
 For a conventional RTP driven by a Markov dichotomous process, the run durations between direction changes are exponentially distributed~\citep{doi:10.1142/S0217979206034881}.
-However, for the RTP generated via our Lorenz-attractor-driven model, the distribution of run durations is inherent to the attractor and here results in a distribution with spikes at discrete time intervals, having an exponential decay envelope (see Fig.~\ref{Fig: 1D RTP Lorenz}(c)).
-These spikes emerge because once the particle switches from one basin of the attractor to another, it performs a discrete number of orbits in that basin, before switching basins again.
-We highlight that the characteristic elements of the underlying chaotic flip-flop motion between the two wings of the Lorenz attractor are imprinted on this probability distribution of run durations.